24 May Essential Guide to the Lavender Fields in Provence

 My secret tip: because not everyone is able to wake up for sunrise, if you want to take photos with less people it’s better to go at sunrise!

-How to walk around in the fields to take your pictures
+How to walk around in the lavender fields to take your pictures

 The fields are organized in rows of lavender plants.
 There are alleys to walk in the middle, so it’s easy to move around.
 Please do NOT walk on the lavender because you would damage it.
+It’s better to choose an alley with a wide passage in between two rows of lavender plants.
+The lavender fields owners are losing a lot of their productions with tourists damaging their fields, so we have to respect them!
 And also, do NOT pluck lavender directly in the field.
 My secret tip: if you want to use a cute bouquet of lavender as a prop in your photos, you can easily find some for sale in many lavender dedicated shops in the towns around the fields.
+It costs around 3 euros.

 If there are a few people taking pictures in the fields at the same time as you, find some rows with no one inside and stick to your spot.
 The more you are polite with the other people taking pictures around you, the more chances you have that they will be polite and accommodating with you too!